-What does the organization that you work for exist to achieve as a whole?
-In addition to making money.
+What does the organization that you work for exist to achieve as a whole, in addition to making money?
 In other words, what is the purpose of the entire company?
 And the second question, what role does your team play in achieving that purpose (other than to make money)?
 Your teams need to understand how their daily contributions matter to the overarching purpose of the company.
-Especially when they’re pushing hard on things that seem meaningless; understanding how purpose relates to their day-to-day can go a long way for efficiency, output, and morale.
+Especially when they’re pushing hard on things that seem meaningless; understanding how purpose relates to their day-to-day can go a long way for efficiency, output, morale, and retention.

 And the fourth and final step to living your promise is to effectively communicate who your company is on the inside to the people on the outside.

 Especially in your sales, marketing, and customer experience teams, they need to understand that the conversation is not only about your product, it’s also about your purpose.

-What that means is that rather than only focusing the conversation with your customers about your product (like Dove; when they were just selling soap, or Traveling Vineyard when they were failing to connect with their customers)…
+What that means is that rather than only focusing the conversation with your customers about your product (like Dove when they were just selling soap, or Traveling Vineyard when they were failing to connect with their customers)…

 You can have a much more meaningful conversation about things that matter.